algermissen/algermissen.github.com/_posts/2017-09-29-hyper-client-and-self-signed-certs.md

 Victory? - You guessed it: not yet.
 Why is that method called from_der() and my file is a crt?
 This can't end well.
 At this point I honestly just shoved as many things into the search box as I could possibly think of to make sense.

-Yielding
+Eventually yielding

     openssl x509 -in server.crt -outform der -out server.der -inform DER